Instrumentation and Control Technician (Apprenticeship)

 - Accelerated Delivery?

-About the ProgramThis 720-hour program, which consists of a 240-hour level 1, a 240-hour level 2, and a 240-hour level 3 is designed to provide the apprentice with theoretical knowledge of all aspects of the instrumentation and control technician trade as well as practical training necessary to complement the apprentice's on-the-job training experience.
-See Apprenticeship - General Information.
+About the ProgramThis 720-hour program consisting of three 240-hour levels is designed to provide you with theoretical knowledge of all aspects of the instrumentation and control technician trade as well as practical training necessary to complement the your on-the-job training experience.

 Program InformationLength: 720-hour Certificate program delivered in three components